 Our au pair knows our routine and the ins and outs of our daily lives, saving her precious time and making for a seamless transition.
 If you are like everyone else who has ever asked me this question, you probably still don’t believe me.
 It’s okay, I won’t take it personally.
 But let me go ahead and try to answer the other questions you most likely have.

 So what does she do each night?
 Does she just hang out with you?
 Well, yes… and no. See, we like it when our au pair is around.
 It gives us a chance to know her better and for her to have fun with the kids without having to remind them to clean up their rooms.
 But most nights, we don’t see her a lot.
-She has class, plans with a friend, or heads up to her room to watch a movie or Skype.
+She has class, plans with friends, or heads to her room to watch a movie or Skype.
 On a typical week night, she finishes her shift, we all have dinner, and then she goes upstairs while we finish homework, do some chores or watch a show.
 She might come down to do her laundry or grab a snack, but for the most part she does her own thing.
-On the weekends, things are a little more unstructured, so we let her know the plan and tell her to join us on whatever she chooses.
+On the weekends, things are a little more unstructured, so we let her know our plans and tell her to join us on whatever she chooses.

 Don’t you feel self-conscious or awkward in your own house?
 Actually, no. For the first few days it felt like we had a house guest, and we did a little tiptoeing around.
 But we quickly decided that in order to feel comfortable in our own home and truly get to know our au pair, we would have to be ourselves.
 This includes quirks, fights, and anything else, no matter how awkward it might be!
 We encourage our au pair to do the same and just be family.
 It took a little getting used to, but we have been rewarded with easy, authentic relationships with both of our au pairs.